14 steps toward a learning organization

 “There’s also a focus on how to facilitate learning and sharing knowledge collectively - instead of making sure it happens through managers, databases, documentation and routines,” he adds.

-On June 1, Equinor will transition into a new organizational structure.
+On June 1 of 2021, Equinor transitioned into a new organizational structure.
 For those working with software development, it will also mean a stronger emphasis on teams as the smallest unit.
 When learning together as a team, more critical voices to help discuss the team’s need and how new tech fits into the day-to-day work appear more frequently.

 “It’s also more likely that you have a discussion on how new learning fits into long term goals for the team, when you approach new learnings as a team,” Torgeir says.